 Navigate to the markets section on your chosen exchange to find your desired USDT pairing.
 Look for the section on buying USDT, and type in the amount of the paired cryptocurrency you want to spend or the amount of USDT you want to buy.

 The process is similar to step 3 above, except you would opt for the option that allowed you to sell USDT or buy the cryptocurrency or fiat currency you want to exchange it with.

 There are different types of Tethers, each requiring a different type of wallet.
 Sending the wrong type of Tethers to the wrong kind of wallet will result in a loss of funds.

-Read the guide to Tether wallets to see what each type of Tether is, how to find out which type you have and how to choose the right wallet.
+Read our guide on Tether wallets to see what each type of Tether is, how to find out which type you have and how to choose the right wallet.

 USDT was designed so that the US dollar could be digitized and used on the blockchain by financial businesses, such as cryptocurrency exchanges, wallets, payment processors and financial services.
-Some of the largest cryptocurrency exchanges, such as Binance, HitBTC and Poloniex, have already integrated USDT into their systems and use it as one of their primary cryptocurrencies; USDT has several pairings, meaning that it can be used to purchase several other cryptocurrencies.
+Some of the largest cryptocurrency exchanges, such as HitBTC and Poloniex, have already integrated USDT into their systems and use it as one of their primary cryptocurrencies; USDT has several pairings, meaning that it can be used to purchase several other cryptocurrencies.

 USDT was conceived to give companies an alternative to the traditional processes involved in exchanging and depositing fiat currency.
 Its team aims to help businesses manage customers’ assets through using cryptocurrency processes while enabling them to settle fiat balances between exchanges.
 This means that companies can exchange cryptocurrency funds faster, bypassing the process of converting in and out fiat currencies through the banking system.